Skip to main content

 You can even use placeholders in folder names!
 A route saved to src/_routes/books/[id]/chapter/[chapter_id].erb would match to something like /books/234259/chapter/5 and let you access r.params[:id] and r.params[:chapter_id].
 Pretty nifty.

-Route Template Delimiters #
+Route Template Delimiters, Front Matter Syntax #

 Bridgetown lets you use a few different delimiters for the Roda block at the top, depending on your template format.
 For example, ---<% and %>--- would work well for an .erb file, but ###ruby and ### would be ideal for an .rb file.